 For example, the Largo di Torre Argentina, a relatively non-descript (by Roman standards) square with a sprinkling of ancient ruins is currently a cat sanctuary and a busy thoroughfare.
 Cars, buses tourists and Romans alike traverse it daily.
 Previously it has been the site of an opera house, four Roman temples as well as the Theatre of Pompey – this latter incarnation therefore pinpoints it as the site of the assassination of Julius Caesar.
 A momentous act of tyrannicide, re-enacted on stage and screen through the ages and memorialised so vividly by Shakespeare, is largely obscured by the day to day humdrum of Roman life, in a comparatively unattractive part of the Centro Storico.

 So, it should not really be surprising that it takes us some time to find the beginning of the Via Appia antica, the Appian Way.
-Despite stretching for some 500km, originally from the Circus Maximus to Brundisiumf (Brindisi), the beginning of the road is not particularly obvious, at least when trying to find your way via a tourist map and using the local bus services that takes us on the bounciest, shakiest bus route ever.
-The Appian Way is now considered to begin, at the Roman end, at the old Aurelian Wall (named for Marcus Aurelius – one of the few, true Philosopher Kings), at the Porta San Sebastiano.
+Despite stretching for some 500km, originally from the Circus Maximus to Brundisium (Brindisi), the beginning of the road is not particularly obvious, at least when trying to find your way via a tourist map and using the local bus services that takes us on the bounciest, shakiest bus route ever.
+The Appian Way is now considered to begin, at the Roman end, from the old Aurelian Wall (named for Marcus Aurelius – one of the few, true Philosopher Kings), at the Porta San Sebastiano.
 Which – when you do finally find it – is thoroughly, completely, forehead-slappingly, obvious.
 But as I said, these things hide in plain sight.

 Rome is an historical palimpsest.
 Ancient, papal, baroque, fascist, and modern histories all interlock and intertwine, leaving their footprints here.
 The Appian Way is an absolute example of this, and each of these histories form a stratum in the Via Appia.
 Even in the extent of the 4 miles that we walk, we pass through and over a history that stretches from before Christ, and comes down to us through war, plague, invasion and everything in between.